Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 How to tackle a rat problem

-Pest controllers said eradicating the menace involves more than just detecting and capturing the rodents.
+Pest controllers said eradicating the menace requires more than just detecting and capturing the rodents.
 It also involves follow-up measures and effective pest management programmes.

 Know the lay of the land